 Whether you have visible sunburn on the outside or not, you are still exposed to sun damages on the inside.
 While everyone is more or less aware of the dangers of sun exposure, there has been a rise in skin cancer.

-Professionals at Elite Facial Plastic Surgery Rejuvenation Institute want to touch on the importance of skin care and remind everyone about the dangers of over exposing your skin to sun damage, as the sunny summer months are upon us.
+Dr. Dominic at Elite Facial Plastic Surgery wants to touch on the importance of skin care and remind everyone about the dangers of over exposing your skin to sun damage, as the sunny summer months are upon us.
 Not only does the sun damage your skin, it is also a large cause of premature aging.